ziembor/powershellQuickStart/README.md

 ## Summary
 quick PowerShell course for people with limited experience on system administrator scripting (5 hours in person meeting + homework + online homework summary session).
 Course is based on "Learn Windows PowerShell 3 in a Month of Lunches, Second Edition' by Don Jones and Jeffery Hicks".

-**Attention**: There is no full Powershell training, we have such in offer: https://prodapps.plf.esni.ibm.com/EducationPlanner (that 48 hours course cover most required topic, that one should be treat as possibilty to start, not full course).

 ## Method of participation
 -----------------------
 - 5 hours in person meeting